getumbrel/llama-gpt/README.md

 or

-Click on the 'stop' button if you are using Docker Desktop
+Click on the 'stop' button if you are using Docker Desktop.

 ---